scala/docs.scala-lang/_tour/annotations.md

 {% endtab %}
 {% tab 'Scala 3' for=annotations_4 %}

 Some annotations like `@main` affect the generated code (i.e. your jar file might have different bytes than if you hadn't used the annotation).
-Inlining means inserting the code in a method's body at the call site.
-A `@main` annotation on a method turns this method into an executable program.
+A `@main` annotation on a method generates an executable program that calls the method as an entry point.

 {% endtab %}
 {% endtabs %}